‘Grey’s Anatomy’ Mid-Season Premiere Bumped For Trump TV Special

 — lynne (@LynneLupton) January 10, 2017

-Indeed, fans of Grey’s Anatomy are more than livid that they will have to wait an extra week to get the dirt on their favorite TV doctors, and many are taking the scheduling change as a direct affront on their lives at the tiny hands of the President-elect, who will be sworn into office the day after his Grey’s Anatomy delaying TV special airs.
+Indeed, fans of Grey’s Anatomy are more than livid that they will have to wait an extra week to get the dirt on their favorite TV doctors, and many are taking the scheduling change as a direct affront on their lives by the President-elect, who will be sworn into office the day after his Grey’s Anatomy delaying TV special airs.

 In true Grey’s Anatomy fashion, season 13’s mid-season finale ended in a crazy, potentially cast-changing cliffhanger.
 As Entertainment Weekly reports, the last new episode of Grey’s Anatomy brought the legal drama facing Dr. Alex Karev (Justin Chambers) to a head.
 Fans of the show already know that season 13 has largely focused on the felony assault charges looming over the pediatric surgeon.